How to cut drilling costs by as much as 66% in unconventional fields

 The linchpin of saving on drilling costs begins with accurately establishing well connectivity.
 The challenge faced by many operators in optimising their unconventional field is establishing connectivity between wells.
 Reservoir modeling can assist with this, but without real data on flow behaviour within the stages it is difficult to make an exact call regarding connectivity.

 One way to be completely accurate on the connectivity between wells is to use smart tracers within the stages.
 They are very accurate - the oil tracer partitioning coefficient, for example, is 100,000 times more favourable to oil than water and they are unaffected by pumping systems.
-This can establish the optimum connectivity between wells.frac-communication-beauty-shot
+This can establish the optimum connectivity between wells.Frac model

 Smart tracer technology can measure water oil and gas and we have hundreds of unique tracers meaning many stages can be measured in one frac completion.
 It is very easy to apply, being injected into the main flow of frac fluid at each stage.
 Tracer technology is well established and our customers have been using it for over 30 years in their conventional fields to measure fluid flow.